 Performance Measure What is being measured?
-4.1a - Referral to Commencement Rate (All The proportion of all Referrals received that are successfully Participants) Commenced into the service in a rolling 12-month period.
-4.1b - Timeliness of The proportion of Participants who Commenced in the service within Commencement (All the 10 days from date of Referral to date of Commencement in a rolling Participants) 12-month period.
-4.2 Group Two Participant The proportion of Group Two Participants of all Commenced 4.2 - Group Two Participant Commencements Participants on the Provider's Caseload.
+4.1a - Referral to The proportion of all Referrals received that are successfully Commencement Rate (All Participants) Commenced into the service in the assessment period.
+4.1b - Timeliness of The proportion of Participants who Commenced in the service within Commencement (All the 10 days from date of Referral to date of Commencement in the Participants) assessment period.
+4.2 - Group Two Participant The proportion of Group Two Participants of all Commenced Commencements Participants on the Provider's Caseload.
 This is measured each month and then averaged over the assessment period.